MoserMichael/my-notes/dev-gotchas.md

 [!['Thank you all' by the 'Free Design'](https://img.youtube.com/vi/vvLO1i0mTIo/0.jpg)](https://www.youtube.com/watch?v=vvLO1i0mTIo)

 "Think and dream and share your mental wealth/The world is out to get us, but it can't/Because we're friends!"

+---

+Update: now my python [tracer and bytecode course](https://github.com/MoserMichael/pyasmtool) got some enormous visibility, after having been on the front page of hacker news! [here](https://news.ycombinator.com/item?id=29959262).
+Thanks a lot!
+Not it is impossible to follow everyone manually, so i [fixed this script](https://github.com/MoserMichael/githubapitools/blob/master/starcounter.py) and added the -f option to do that automatically.
+Sometimes i get so many followers, so that the script fails at one pass, as it exceeds a github api throttle on the number of rest api calls, but that's a good problem, in my book ;-)

 ---22/11/21 06:08:24----------------------